-Canadian Children Inflammatory Bowel Disease Network (CIDsCaNN): A Joint Partnership of CIHR and the C.H.I.L.D.
+Canadian Children Inflammatory Bowel Disease Network (CIDsCaNN): A Partnership with the C.H.I.L.D.
 Foundation

 Site Principal Investigator:

 Sponsor: This network is funded by the Children with Intestinal and Liver Diseases Foundation (CH.I.L.D.)